-- 1 market growth - 2 target market - 3 forecast - 4 demographic - 5 annual revenue - a la financial calculation about a future trend - b the amount of money that a company brings in over a year - c the amount of spending money people have available after they - d an increase in demand for a product or service - e the expected future sales of a product - f the quantity of products kept in a shop or warehouse - q the customers that a company wants to sell to - h a particular section of the population, e.g. people aged 18 to 30 - I an amount of money that is borrowed
+- a a financial calculation about a future trend - b the amount of money that a company brings in over a year - c the amount of spending money people have available after they - d an increase in demand for a product or service - e the expected future sales of a product - f the quantity of products kept in a shop or warehouse - q the customers that a company wants to sell to - hi a particular section of the population, e.g. people aged 18 to 30 - I an amount of money that is borrowed oducts does the company make?